 Since the initial publication of SOFR, daily changes in SOFR have, on occasion, been more volatile than daily changes in other benchmark or market rates, such as U.S. dollar LIBOR.
 Although changes in Compounded SOFR generally are not expected to be as volatile as changes in daily levels of SOFR, the return on and value and market price of Notes which reference Compounded Daily SOFR may fluctuate more than floating rate securities that are linked to less volatile rates.
 In addition, the volatility of SOFR has reflected the underlying volatility of the overnight U.S. Treasury repo market.
 The FRBNY has at times conducted operations in the overnight U.S. Treasury repo market in order to help maintain the federal funds rate within a target range.
 There can be no assurance that the FRBNY will continue to conduct such operations in the future, and the duration and extent of any such operations is inherently uncertain.
-Similar considerations may also apply in respect of SONIA.
-The effect of any such operations, or of the cessation of such operations to the extent they are commenced, is uncertain and could be materially adverse to investors in SOFR-Linked Notes or SONIA-Linked Notes, as applicable.
+Similar considerations may also apply in respect of SONIA and €STR.
+The effect of any such operations, or of the cessation of such operations to the extent they are commenced, is uncertain and could be materially adverse to investors in SOFR-Linked Notes, SONIA-Linked Notes or €STR-Linked Notes, as applicable.

-The interest rate on SONIA-Linked Notes and SOFR-Linked Notes will be based on Compounded Daily SONIA and Compounded Daily SOFR, respectively, which are relatively new in the marketplace and may be determined by reference to the SONIA Compounded Index or the SOFR Index, respectively, relatively new market indexes
+The interest rate on SONIA-Linked Notes, SOFR-Linked Notes and ε STR-Linked Notes will be based on Compounded Daily SONIA, Compounded Daily SOFR and Compounded Daily ε STR, respectively, which are relatively new in the marketplace and may be determined by reference to the SONIA Compounded Index, the SOFR Index or the ε STR Compounded Index, respectively, relatively new market indexes

-For each Interest Period, the interest rate on any Notes referencing Compounded Daily SONIA or Compounded Daily SOFR is based on Compounded Daily SONIA or Compounded Daily SOFR, respectively, which is calculated on a daily compounded basis (or, where Index Determination is specified as being applicable in the applicable Pricing Supplement, by reference to the relevant index) and not the SONIA or SOFR rate published on or in respect of a particular date during such Interest Period or an arithmetic average of SONIA or SOFR rates during such Interest Period.
-Each of the SONIA Compounded Index and the SOFR Index measures the cumulative impact of compounding SONIA or SOFR, respectively, on a unit of investment over time.
-The value of the SONIA Compounded Index or the SOFR Index, on a particular business day reflects the effect of compounding SONIA or SOFR, respectively, on such business day and allows the calculation of Compounded Daily SONIA or SOFR averages, as applicable, over custom time periods.
-For this and other reasons, the interest rate on Notes referencing Compounded Daily SONIA or Compounded Daily SOFR during any Interest Period will not be the same as the interest rate on other SONIA or SOFR-linked investments that use an alternative basis to determine the applicable interest rate.
-Further, if the SONIA or SOFR rate in respect of a particular date during an Interest Period is negative, its contribution to the relevant compounded rate will be less than one, resulting in a reduction to such compounded rate used to calculate the interest payable on any Notes referencing Compounded Daily SONIA or Compounded Daily SOFR on the interest payment date for such Interest Period.
+For each Interest Period, the interest rate on any Notes referencing Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR is based on Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR, respectively, which is calculated on a daily compounded basis (or, where Index Determination is specified as being applicable in the applicable Pricing Supplement, by reference to the relevant index) and not the SONIA, SOFR or €STR rate published on or in respect of a particular date during such Interest Period or an arithmetic average of SONIA, SOFR or €STR rates during such Interest Period.
+Each of the SONIA Compounded Index, the SOFR Index and the €STR Compounded Index measures the cumulative impact of compounding SONIA, SOFR or €STR, respectively, on a unit of investment over time.
+The value of the SONIA Compounded Index, the SOFR Index or the €STR Compounded Index, on a particular business day reflects the effect of compounding SONIA, SOFR or €STR, respectively, on such business day and allows the calculation of Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR averages, as applicable, over custom time periods.
+For this and other reasons, the interest rate on Notes referencing Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR during any Interest Period will not be the same as the interest rate on other SONIA, SOFR or €STR linked investments that use an alternative basis to determine the applicable interest rate.
+Further, if the SONIA, SOFR or €STR rate in respect of a particular date during an Interest Period is negative, its contribution to the relevant compounded rate will be less than one, resulting in a reduction to such compounded rate used to calculate the interest payable on any Notes referencing Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR on the interest payment date for such Interest Period.